-Current assets consist primarily of cash and cash equivalents, prepaid expenses and deposits, and the School's investment in capital assets net of accumulated depreciation.
-Liabilities are comprised of accounts payable, capital leases payable, and salaries and benefits payable.
-The balance in the Unrestricted Net Position of \$467,818 may be used to meet the School's ongoing obligations.
+The School's assets consist of cash and cash equivalents, prepaid expenses and deposits, and the investment in capital assets net of accumulated depreciation.
+Liabilities are comprised of accounts payable, capital leases payable, salaries and benefits payable, and a short-term loan payable.